ZebuleETS/activity-connector/.github/pull_request_template.md

-## Thank you for your contribution to the Metrics-EQ8 repo.
+## Thank you for your contribution to the activity-connector repo.
 Before submitting this Pull Request, please make sure to review these sections:

 ### Summary